 Mangni or Nischitartham

 The mangni, as it is called in northern India, or nischitartham, in southern India, is the closest event to a western engagement party.
 After the groom's father gets permission from the bride's father to go forward with the wedding, the wagdaan ritual may be performed so that the couple becomes formally engaged.
-The to-be-weds also participates in lagna patrika, which is a written vow to each other that the wedding will take place at a later date.
+The to-be-weds also participate in lagna patrika, which is a written vow to each other that the wedding will take place at a later date.
 These two are considered a formal announcement of the wedding, which will typically take place months later.
 This is also when the couple exchanges rings.

 Days before the wedding, the couple will participate in a pre-wedding ceremony called the Graha Shanti, a ritual intended to bring peace, prosperity, and happiness to the couple.
 This ceremony begins with haladi, a purification ritual that involves the married female family members massaging the bride and groom with fragrant oils and halad, a mixture of turmeric, oil, and water meant to bless the participants.
 Next is the muhurtamedha, a ritual in which the upcoming wedding day is formally declared, and sankalpa, which involves praying for blessings.